Collateral options for ABL: What’s eligible, what’s not?

 It’s prudent to prepare for a meeting with prospective lenders

 Lenders often start the process of evaluating a borrower by dispatching field examiners to review their working capital assets.
 If applicable, third party appraisers are also engaged to evaluate inventory, machinery and equipment, and real estate.
-After funding, the lender tracks adjustments in value through periodic field exams and inventory appraisals during the lending period.
-As a borrower, you will be asked to submit reports at least monthly, that reflect changes in the quantity and/or value of your working capital assets.
+After funding, the lender tracks adjustments in value through periodic field exams and inventory appraisals.
+As a borrower, you will be asked to submit reports at least monthly, that reflect changes in the quantity and/or value of your pledged assets.

 Costs can vary by lender, but most borrowers can expect to pay loan costs – such as a closing fee, a direct interest charge, unused fees and modest monitoring fees.
-Despite more aggressive leverage tolerance and higher advance rates, ABL pricing can be competitive with traditional loans, because it has a proven track record in minimizing lender losses.
+Despite more aggressive leverage tolerance and higher advance rates, ABL pricing is competitive with traditional cash-flow structures due to the ABL product having historically low losses industry wide.

 At U.S. Bank, we’re here to help you decide if an ABL is right for your organization.
 Contact your relationship manager or visit usbank.com to learn more.